djagerif/comfort2mqtt/README.md

   ethernet module (UCM).
 The default port is TCP/1002 which is Port #2 of a UCM/Eth03.
   Other UCM's may require a different port number.

+## Installation instructions

+To manually install this Add-on, follow the steps below.

+* In Home Assistant, go to Settings -> Add-ons
+* Click ADD-ON STORE in the bottom-right corner
+* Click the three dots '...' in the top-right corner and select Repositories
+* Add the [install]https://github.com/djagerif/comfort2mqtt URL and click Close.

 [rtd]: https://cbus.readthedocs.io/en/latest/
 [coveralls]: https://coveralls.io/github/micolous/cbus
 [travis]: https://travis-ci.org/micolous/cbus